jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/eks.md

         enabled: ${enable_repository_storage}
         url: s3://${repository_storage_bucket}
 ```

-If you just want to experiment with Jenkins X, you can set force_destroy to true.
+If you just want to experiment with Jenkins X, you can set the variable _force_destroy_ to true.
 This allows you to remove all generated buckets when running terraform destroy.

-{{% alert title="Warning" %}}
+{{% alert title="Warning" color="warning" %}}
-**Note**: If you set `force_destroy` to false, and run a `terraform destroy`, it will fail.
+If you set `force_destroy` to false, and run a `terraform destroy`, it will fail.
 In that case empty the s3 buckets from the aws s3 console, and re run `terraform destroy`.
-{{% /alert %}}

-For more information refer to the [Storage](/docs/resources/guides/managing-jx/common-tasks/storage/) section.

-## Using Spot Instances
-You can save up to 90% of cost when you use Spot Instances.
-You just need to make sure your applications are resilient.
-You can set the ceiling `spot_price` of what you want to pay then set `enable_spot_instances` to `true`.

-{{% alert="Warning" %}}
-**Note**: If the price of the instance reaches this point it will be terminated.
 {{% /alert %}}

 ## Vault